AlaaTaha32/Airplane-Landing-Sequence-with-FreeRTOS/README.md

 Landing task, when switch 2 on tiva is pressed this task will run and Red led is on and display number 1 on 7 segment.

-Take off when switch 1 on tiva is pressed this task will run and green led is on and number 2 on 7 segment
+Take off when switch 1 on tiva is pressed this task will run and green led is on and number 2 on 7 segment.

 Stable task with low priority and periodic task will run after take off or landing finished and display on 7 segment number 3.